Michael Ibru: Early career

+Frozen fish trade

+With a loan from the African Continental Bank, Michael Ibru established Ibru Sea Foods in 1957, pioneering Nigeria's frozen fish industry, which was initially met with resistance from the public.
+He embarked on a nationwide advertising campaign to popularize the product, using catchy slogans such as "Sokoyokoto, Eja Ibru", while teaching the people how to smoke frozen fish.
+By the mid-1960s, Ibru had become a millionaire from fish trading, and controlled about 60% of the frozen fish market by the 1970s, with turnover hitting over ₦90 million (approximately US$136 million), equivalent to $1.023 billion in 2026 dollars.

+Fishing venture

-Michael Ibru attended Igbobi College and acquired a school certificate in 1951.
-After secondary school, Michael joined the United African Company as a management trainee.
-In 1956, a few years after joining U.A.C he resigned from the company and started a partnership, which he called Laibru.
-The corporate entity was in partnership with an English expatriate, Jimmy Large.
-Starting in 1957, Ibru was a pioneer in distributing frozen fish in Nigeria.
-In 1963, chief Ibru chartered his first fishing vessel from Taiyo Gyogo of Japan, and two years later, in partnership with a Japanese conglomerate, he founded the Osadjere fishing company, one of the largest fishing companies in the world.
-With Mr. Gyogo holding 30 percent of the equity and providing management for deep-sea Fishing trawler and shrimpers, the company began operation with three long-distance freezer trawlers.
-Ibru began exporting tiger prawns and shrimps while simultaneously importing frozen fish from Russia and Holland.
+In 1963, Chief Ibru chartered his first fishing vessel from Taiyo Gyogo of Japan, and two years later, in partnership with the Japanese conglomerate, he founded the Osadjere Fishing Company, one of the largest fishing companies in Africa.
+With Mr. Gyogo holding 30 percent of the equity and providing management for its deep-sea fishing trawlers and shrimpers, the company began operations with three long-distance freezer trawlers, and grew to over 25 trawlers in the 1970s.
+Ibru secured fishing rights in Angola, Namibia and Mauritania and began exporting tiger prawns and shrimps while simultaneously importing frozen fish from Russia and the Netherlands.

+Diversification

-By the end of the 1960s, Ibru had branched out into other areas of the economy.
-In 1969, Ibru founded Rutam Motors, a transportation arm of his business that dealt in the marketing and distribution of Mazda, Saviem, Tata, and Jeep brands of automobiles.
+By the late 1960s, Ibru had branched out into other areas of the economy.
+In 1968, he founded Emsee Shipping Lines, a maritime subsidiary of the conglomerate.
+He also founded Rutam Motors, a transportation arm of his business that dealt in the marketing and distribution of Mazda, Saviem, Tata, and Jeep brands of automobiles.
 Later, the federal government appointed Rutam the major distributor of Peugeot vehicles in Nigeria.
-In 1965, Ibru established Aden Farm, a large palm oil plantation that also included citrus and pineapple, on 800 hectares of land in the old Bendel State.
+In 1969, Ibru established Aden River Estates, a large palm oil plantation that also included citrus and pineapple, on 800 hectares of land in the old Bendel State.
 He later acquired Mitchell Farm in 1973 from its American owners, Alizar, who had established it a decade earlier.
 The farm grew to become the largest supplier of day-old chicks and processed poultry in West Africa.
-In 1974, another business enterprise, Nigeria Hardwoods Company Ltd, a logging, sawmilling, and wood processing company, was acquired.
-The company, owned by the Lathem Group, UK, was originally established in 1919 and exported logs of hard wood.
+In the same year, a private port complex was developed at Ibafon, west of Tin Can Island, at a cost of ₦100 million (approximately US$152 million), equivalent to $1.14 billion in 2026 dollars.
+The facility was financed in part by Emborg of Denmark.